Abdelmohaymn/Weather-App/README.md

 You can get weather in any city from settings fragment

-I alse added a button which get weather in your current location 😎
+I also added a button which get weather in your current location 😎

 You can know day weather forecast and hourly interval weather information for a given city